whosken/analytics-mvp/README.md

 To execute the code, config.yaml should be populated with appropriate credentials.
 These include:

-- CouchDB host url (Heroku addon Cloudant)
+- MongoDB host url (or Heroku addon mLab)
-- IronIO Token and Project ID (Heroku addon IronMQ)
+- IronIO Token and Project ID (or Heroku addon IronMQ)
 - Twitter Developer credentials